One Hundred Steps: Plot

-Peppino's next step to expose the Mafia was to create a radio station with his friends called "radio Aut" which condemned the Mafia and told about don Tano's participation in the drug trade.
+Peppino's next step to expose the Mafia was to create a radio station with his friends called "Radio Aut" which condemned the Mafia and told about don Tano's participation in the drug trade.
 At this point, Peppino's father is under a lot of pressure to make his son stop what he is doing.
 Peppino gets kicked out of his family's house.
 His mother is still looking out for him.
 She brings him books and keeps him hidden from his father.
-Meanwhile, Luigi cannot handle the situation that Peppino has created at home so he goes to visit his relatives in America.
-They tell him that they can get Peppino a job in radio in America if he wants.
+Meanwhile, Luigi cannot handle the situation that Peppino has created at home so he goes to visit his relatives in the United States.
+They tell him that they can get Peppino a job in radio in the States if he wants.

-Shortly after Luigi returns from America, he has a conversation with Peppino and then gets hit by a car on his walk home from his restaurant.
+Shortly after Luigi returns, he has a conversation with Peppino and then gets hit by a car on his walk home from his restaurant.
 Peppino does not acknowledge his father's Mafia friends at his funeral.
 This was not unexpected from him and it was rude and dangerous.
 By this point, Peppino starts to doubt in the people's commitment to resist the Mafia.
 He feels like he is all alone in his resistance.
 He decides to run for office in a local election running under a very small leftist party while continuing his radio crusade.

 The Mafia eventually gets tired of Peppino and decides that life would be easier without him.
 They have men follow him in his car one night and when he stops at a railroad crossing they drag him out of his car beat him until he cannot move, tie him to the railroad tracks with TNT and blow him up.
 His friends realize that something's up and go looking for Peppino.
-They cannot find anything until the morning when they find the police in the spot where Peppino has been killed.
+They cannot find anything until the morning when they find the carabinieri in the spot where Peppino has been killed.
 They can see the blood on the ground from where he was beaten.
-They protest vehemently to the police to investigate it as murder (as it obviously was from the evidence) but the police, having been influenced by the Mafia, rule the case terrorist act, and then later on as suicide and leave.
+They protest vehemently to the carabinieri to investigate it as murder (as it obviously was from the evidence) but the carabinieri, having been influenced by the Mafia, rule the case terrorist act, and then later on as suicide and leave.
 At his funeral, there is a huge demonstration of support from the many people who he had made an impact on in his ten years of anti-Mafia and Communist party work.

 Peppino Impastato was killed on May 9, 1978.
-The case was originally treated as a suicide and no one was convicted for his murder until 1997 when the case was reopened and Gaetano Badalamenti was convicted and given a life sentence for the murder of Peppino Impastato.
+The case was originally treated as a suicide and no one was convicted for his murder until 1997 when the case was reopened and Gaetano Badalamenti was convicted and given a life sentence for the murder.